 - Outstanding sharpness and contrast maintained over the entire focusing range including edge to edge sharpness even wide open at f/1.4.

 - Strict control over color aberrations, including an absence of violet fringing, even wide open.

 - Low distortion, consistent over the focusing range.

-- Video ready including minimal “breathing” (change in focal length with distance).
+- Video ready including minimal “breathing”.

 - Two additional stops over most pro zooms for subject separation and/or shutter speeds 2X or 4X as fast as an f/2.8 zoom.